catseye/ALPACA/doc/ALPACA.markdown

 Please refer to the grammar for the associativeness and precedence of the boolean operators.

-A state comparison is an expression consisting of a state referent and another state referent.
+A state predicate is an expression consisting of a state referent and another state referent.
 It evaluates to true if the two state referents refer to the same state.

 Example: a cellular automaton where `Thing`s become `Spaces` only if the cell to the east is a `Thing`:

-    state Space
+    state Space;
-      to Space when true;
     state Thing
-      to Space when > Thing,
+      to Space when > Thing.
-      to Thing when true.

 For more clarity, an equals sign may occur between the two state referents.

 Example: a cellular automaton where `Thing`s become `Space`s only if the cell to the north and the cell to the south are the same state:

-    state Space
+    state Space;
-      to Space when true;
     state Thing
-      to Space when ^ = v,
+      to Space when ^ = v.
-      to Thing when true.

-A class-inclusion comparison is similar to a state comparison, but instead of a state referent, the second term is a class referent.
+A class-inclusion predicate is similar to a state predicate, but instead of a state referent, the second term is a class referent.
 An example will be given under "Classes", below.

+State predicates and class-inclusion predicates are collectively known as _relational predicates_.

-An adjacency comparison is an expression consisting of an integer greater than or equal to 1, followed by an optional neighbourhood specifier, followed by a state or class referent.
+An adjacency predicate is an expression consisting of an integer greater than or equal to 1, followed by an optional neighbourhood specifier, followed by a state or class referent.
 It evaluates to true only if the cell has at least that many neighbours of that state or class, in that